Analysis of Latham Group Inc. (NASDAQ:SWIM): Selected Notes - The Dwinnex

-Latham Group Inc. (NASDAQ: SWIM) closed the day trading at 4.05 up 2.02% from the previous closing price of $3.97.
-In other words, the price has increased by $+0.0800 from its previous closing price.
-On the day, 748134 shares were traded.
-SWIM stock price reached its highest trading level at $4.2000 during the session, while it also had its lowest trading level at $3.9100.
+Latham Group Inc. (NASDAQ: SWIM) closed the day trading at $4.42 down -0.90% from the previous closing price of $4.46.
+In other words, the price has decreased by -$0.0400 from its previous closing price.
+On the day, 726329 shares were traded.
+SWIM stock price reached its highest trading level at $4.6200 during the session, while it also had its lowest trading level at $4.2200.

 Top 5 Cheap Stocks to Own Right Now